ad1mt/Multi-Word-Int/README.md

 - Tidy-up/simplify overflow exception messages
 - Re-instate "lost" Negative function
 - bitwise operations no longer generate an exception for negative values
+- workaround for a problem with exceptions when range-checking is enabled on the 32-bit compiler